SelomeG/Cymulate_cypress_test/README.md

 1. Clone the project from “https://github.com/SelomeG/Cymulate_cypress_test”
 2. Open root folder on vs code
+3. add email and password value in .env file and save
-3. Run npm install
+4. Run npm install
-4. Run npx cypress open
+5. Run npx cypress open
-5. Select e2e testing
+6. Select e2e testing
-6.	click on the spec file
+7.	click on the spec file
-7. Check if all tests are running and passed step by step
+8. Check if all tests are running and passed step by step